Azure/apim-landing-zone-accelerator/docs/README.md

 a) Generate the following secrets in your GitHub repository settings

+- `AZURE_CREDENTIALS` - Service principal credentials used to access Azure resources
 - `AZURE_SUBSCRIPTION` - Azure target subscription id
 - `PAT` -  Azure DevOps or GitHub personal access token (PAT) used to setup the CI/CD agent
 - `VM_PW` - The password to be used as the Administrator for all VMs created by this deployment